Edictum

 • It does not evaluate kind: Workflow

-• It does not store workflow stages as a first-class document
+• It does not store workflow stages as the runtime source of truth

-• It does not replace the local SDK runtime
+• It does not replace the local SDK or Gate runtime

 • Remote ruleset updates without redeploying agents